dejah22/live-pose-estimation-feedback-for-dance-poses/README.md

 Lightweight implementation tested on Macbook M2 Pro

 ## Contributions
-This is an ongoing research-oriented project.
+This is an ongoing project.
 Contributions and collaborations are welcome.